-- Holiday cards often bring bad news, and diminish in quantity.
-I used to sit with my mom when she opened her cards, because nine out of ten cards brought news of illness or death.
-She was very aware, too, of the people she didn’t hear from.
+- Over the years, holiday cards often bring bad news and diminish in quantity.
+I used to sit with my mom when she opened her cards, because so many of them brought news of illness or death.
+She was also keenly aware of the people she didn’t hear from.
 Be gentle with your loved ones if these annual greetings are an important tradition of theirs.
 If possible, ask family members and friends to contribute a simple card, photograph or drawing to help keep the senior’s seasonal mail more upbeat.
-My mom needed this connection with life-long friends, so I helped her write her own outgoing cards each year as well.
+My mom needed this connection with her life-long friends, so I helped her write her own outgoing cards each year as well.

-- Help them see that you are trying to simplify the holidays in order to bring back the real meaning of our celebrations.
+- Help your loved one see that you are trying to simplify your holiday plans to focus on the real meaning of these celebrations.
 Let them know you are trying to ignore the increasing hype over the food, gifts, decorations and parties in order to focus on the people and values that you cherish.
-Remind them that they taught you that it's people who count, and thank them for that.
+Remind them that they have taught you the importance of family and friendship and thank them for that.

 - If a senior is in a long-term care facility, check with the activities director and local schools or extracurricular programs to see if they can arrange for children to visit with or even perform for the residents.
 New activities and interactions with younger generations can be very uplifting for elders who are in physical or emotional pain.
 If possible, take the senior out to school programs and games, especially if they feature younger family members.

 - Check with your loved one’s religious organization to see if they can offer social and/or spiritual support.
 For example, the Stephen Ministry is a program offered by many Christian churches that provides one-on-one support to those who are having difficulties in life.
 Many churches can arrange for a congregant or leader to visit a senior in need at home or in a facility.
 Just having someone to talk to can go a long way toward relieving depression.